 Decisions With Purpose

-Decisions occur daily at every business level on a spectrum from knee-jerk reactions by hourly employees to far-reaching executive decisions that require years of deliberation.
+Decisions occur daily at every business level, from knee-jerk reactions by hourly employees to far-reaching executive decisions that require years of deliberation.
 Teams can perform SWOT exercises as a flexible analysis tool for many business situations relating to finance, IT, marketing, sales, and operations.

 Say No To The Status Quo